-The New York State Action Coalition is led by experts in the nursing and nonproft sectors with three co-leads and is divided into 7 regions, with each region having its own regional co-leads.
+The New York State Action Coalition (NYSAC) is led by experts in the nursing and nonproft sectors with three co-leads and is divided into 7 regions, with each region having its own regional co-leads.

 Deborah Elliott, RN, BSN, MBA

-Executive Director, Center for Nursing at the Foundation of New York State Nurses, Inc. and Nurses House, Inc.
+Executive Director, Center for Nursing at the Foundation of New York State Nurses and Nurses House

 She has directed many programs and projects, including grants provided by the New York Department of Health, New York Department of Labor, New York Department of Education, the United Way, and the Robert Wood Johnson Foundation.
 Deb is a seasoned public speaker, educator and grant writer, and is certified in Labor Relations from Cornell University.